Ptosis Repair St. Louis (Droopy Eyelids)

 Ptosis repair is a surgical procedure that is performed on an outpatient basis.
 A local anesthetic is generally sufficient, although patients may opt for sedation in order to feel relaxed.
-Dr. Holds and his associates at Ophthalmic Plastic and Cosmetic Surgery, Inc. have extensive experience performing ptosis repair surgery and always take great care to make sure that your eyes are as symmetrical as possible after your procedure.
+Our team at Ophthalmic Plastic and Cosmetic Surgery, Inc. have extensive experience performing ptosis repair surgery and always take great care to make sure that your eyes are as symmetrical as possible after your procedure.

 The surgery starts with a small incision in the crease of your upper eyelid.
 Then, the muscle of the lid, called the levator muscle, is tightened and reattached.
 This lifts the eyelid so that it no longer droops.
 Finally, the incision is closed with sutures that will dissolve or with sutures that are removed after 7-10 days.